 5 – Wiff Waff, Aberystwyth

 Wales’ first table tennis bar opened in the seaside town of Aberystwyth last September.
-The venue’s archaic name is complimented by a whacky old world public school theme.
-Nineteenth century bats feature on Wiff Waff’s ever-present logo, and the bars fittings seem built from old gymnasium ropes, parts of a PE changing room and a Victorian-style writing desk from which you can collect your bats and balls.
+The venue’s archaic name is complemented by a whacky old world public school theme.
+Nineteenth-century bats feature on Wiff Waff’s ever-present logo, and the bars fittings seem built from old gymnasium ropes, parts of a PE changing room and a Victorian-style writing desk from which you can collect your bats and balls.
 It’s all so eccentric, Boris Johnson would be proud.

 4 – Ping Tron, London